railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

    *Detail of hours worked by day for an employee*

-The third tab :guilabel:`By account` shows the time worked on all the different projects.
+The action :guilabel:`Timesheet by Account` shows the time worked on all the different projects.
 That enables you to step back to see an overview of the time an employee has worked spread over different projects.

 At the end of the week or the month, the employee confirms his timesheet.
 If the attendance time in